 Scientific knowledge can change over time when new information comes to light.
 For instance, when an experiment is done in a new and different way, it can provide evidence that challenges previous conclusions.
 Rebecca’s team used a new technique to find and study GnRH neurons under the microscope.
 They changed scientific thinking by showing that the neuron shape was more complex that had previously been thought.

-Use this interactive on the Biotechnology Learning Hub to find out more about how transgenic animals are made.
+Use this interactive to find out more about how transgenic animals are made.